samamiraa/06-Weather-Dashboard/README.md

 ## Credits

-Thank you to my tutor Andrew, who refreshed my memory after a christmas break & helped me when I was stuck.<br>
+Thank you to my tutor Andrew, who refreshed my memory after a christmas break & helped me when I was stuck.
+Thank you to the BCask individuals who helped me when I couldn't figure a few things out.<br>

 https://www.w3schools.com/jquery/sel_eq.asp#:~:text=The%20%3Aeq()%20selector%20selects,like%20in%20the%20example%20above